The course objectives can be found on the University course catalog:

 The notes, references and material covered by the theoretical lessons can be found on Prof. Wolper's pages.

-The course takes place every Tuesday during the first quarter at the Montefiore Institute (B28), room R3 (to be confirmed).
+The course takes place every Tuesday during the first quarter at the Math Institute (B37), room O2.
 The theoretical lessons are programmed from 14:00 to 16:00 and the practical sessions from 16:00 to 18:00.

 The students are advised to come with their theoretical lessons material at each practice sessions.